 Don’t try to make yogurt using a “starter” from a ropey batch.

 The new yogurt won’t get better.
-It will be just as slimy or even more so than the starter used to make it.
+It will still be slimy, like the starter used to make it.

 The moral of the story?